Alliance Bank in Sulphur Springs

 Hunt County:

 SH 11, from FM 2655 to SH 24.
 This project will add shoulders and replace drainage structures.
-The contractor has set barricades and has begun some prep right of way work in the area.
-SW3P devices will be installed soon.
-The contractor is waiting on soil conditions to dry out.
+The contractor has set barricades and is currently widening shoulders and performing ditch grading in the area.
+Temporary seeding operations have begun on segments of the project.
+Culvert and Safety End treatments are being installed along the project and excavation and road widening is in progress.
+Shoulder embankment work will be ongoing.
 Please be aware of workers and watch for work zones when traveling in this area.

 FM 1563, from SH 50 to SH 2655: This is a 2.7-mile rehabilitation project that will widen the existing roadway.
 The contractor has set work zone signs and barricades.
-The contractor has been working on cross culverts and culvert extensions on the project and placing flexbase and placing geogrid at various locations.
+The contractor has completed cross culverts and culvert extensions and will be placing riprap soon.
+The contractor has sealed and shouldered up the first mile of the project and has placed flex base and placing geogrid at various locations.
+Contractor is currently performing reclamation work and subgrade widening along with placing GEOGRID.
 Driveways are ongoing and are being completed by section of work.
-Contractor is waiting on dryer soil conditions.
 Please be aware of workers and watch for work zones when traveling in this area.

 FM 2649, from I-30 to FM 1567.
-The contractors has set barricades and work zone traffic signs.
+The contractor has set barricades and work zone traffic signs.
 Cross culvert work is complete.
-The contractor has begun work on the final section of roadway, this work will begin with subgrade widening and treating the subgrade and vegetation establishment.
-Driveway pipes were being installed along with striping for the completed section.
-Grading and seeding will be completed soon.
+The contractor has completed placing GR4 seal course on the final section of roadway.
+The contractor is also backfilling turnouts, driveways and roadway edges.
+Roadway strip and permanent seeding will be placed today and through the weekend.
 Please be aware of workers and watch for work zones when traveling in this area.